Code-Institute-Submissions/Milestone-Project-37/README.md

 Overall the website was consistently responsive according to the above tests  and adhered to HTML and CSS standards set out by validation tools described above.

+## User Testing

+The following tests were perofrmed on User Stories.

+* As a prospective customer, I want to navigate easily through a webpage in order to find out who they are and how they do things.
+* As a prospective customer, I want to be able to contact the company easily through their webpage.

+All links and navigation were tested on desktop, tablet and mobile devices by myself in order to fulfill user stories.
+This included social media links and navigation through the webpage without use of back or forward buttons to get to desired page.
+This included asking test users to find certain pages, e.g, where is the contact page? where is the about section?

+* As a prospective customer, I want a clear, visually appealing webpage that displays its purpose clearly.
+* As a prospective customer, I want to be able to find information easily about the approach an educational institute may take.

+This included asking users to repeat back information from the webpage, e.g, what do different pages relay and what are the 3 areas of learning?

 ## Speed